dattaaaaa/AI-riddles/readme.md

-# Puzzle Generator App
+# Riddle Generator App

-A simple Flask application that generates puzzles or riddles based on user input and creates downloadable images.
+A simple application that generates puzzles or riddles based on user input and creates downloadable images.

 ## Features